TravinDreek/TravinDreek/README.md

 - Creating Bukkit (and somehow PocketMine) plugins
 - Frontend and backend Web development
 - Making bots that run on Discord and QQ
-- Coding some random stuffs
+- Coding some random stuff

 And here are some of the programming languages that I use for my projects: